apls777/kaggle-uw-neural-data-challenge/README.md

 ```

 Each key in this file is a mutation function, value is a list, where each element is a grid of parameters to search.
 A combination of parameters from the grid becomes arguments for the corresponding mutation function.
-All mutation functions
+All mutation
-described in the [mutation_funcs.py](uwndc19/hp_tuning/mutation_funcs.py) file.
+functions described in the [mutation_funcs.py](uwndc19/hp_tuning/mutation_funcs.py) file.

-For this particular example 7 different mutations will be applied to a base configuration file: (128, 3), (128, 5),
+For this particular example, 7 different mutations will be applied to a base configuration file: (128, 3), (128, 5),
 (256, 3), (256, 5), (196, 7) for the "add_conv_layer" function and (2, 3), (2, 7) for the "change_conv_layer"
 function.